The Section 184 Indian Home Loan Guarantee Program is a powerful tool to make homeownership easier for Native Americans.

 Tribal membership is required

-Perhaps the biggest requirement of all is that you are a member of a federally-registered Tribe.
+The most important requirement is that you are a member of a federally-registered Tribe.

 Lenders will require proof of membership.
 You’ll need a clear copy of your enrollment identification card.
 CDIB cards may be accepted in some cases, if it includes an enrollment number.
 Blood quantum letters are not accepted.